Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

 \begin{theorem}[PTAS for optimal online policy] By setting $\delta=\frac{\eps^2}{\log(1/\eps)}$, \cref{alg:ptas} is a $(1-O(\eps))$-approximation for the expected social-welfare of the optimal online policy of the production constrained Bayesian selection problem, and runs in time $\texttt{poly}(n^{\frac{\log(1/\eps)}{\eps^2}})$. \end{theorem} \begin{corollary}[PTAS to maximize revenue] By applying Myerson's lemma from Bayesian mechanism design~\citep{hartline2012approximation,myerson1981optimal} and replacing each buyer value $v_t$ with her \emph{ironed virtual value} $\bar\phi_t(v_t)$, \cref{THM:MAIN-1} gives a PTAS for the optimal online policy for maximizing expected-revenue. \end{corollary}

-\subsubsection{Analysis of the algorithm (proof of \texorpdfstring{\cref{THM:MAIN-1}}{TEXT})}
+\subsection{Analysis of the algorithm (proof of \texorpdfstring{\Cref{THM:MAIN-1}}{TEXT})}

-If the shipping capacity is small, i.e. $K\leq \frac{1}{\delta}$, \cref{alg:ptas} has the optimal expected social-welfare among all the feasible online policies, because of the optimality of \ref{eq:lp-optimal} (\cref{prop:adaptive-pricing}).
-Next consider the ex-ante relaxation LP in the case when $K>\frac{1}{\delta}$.
+If the shipping capacity is small, i.e. $K\leq \frac{1}{\delta}$, \cref{alg:ptas} has the optimal expected social-welfare among all the feasible online policies, because of the same reason as the optimality of \ref{eq:lp-optimal} (\cref{prop:adaptive-pricing}).
+Next consider the expected LP in the case when $K>\frac{1}{\delta}$.
 By \cref{prop:lp-exante-relaxation}, its optimal solution is an upper bound on the social-welfare of any feasible online policy.
 By scaling the shipping capacity by a factor $(1-\eps)$, we change the optimal value of this LP by only a multiplicative factor of at least $(1-\eps)$.

-As sketched before, for each type $j$ the adaptive pricing policies $\{\tau_t(s_j),p_t(s_j)\}$ extract an expected value from buyer $t$ that is at least equal to the contribution of this buyer to the objective value of the ex-ante relaxation LP.
+As sketched before, for each type $j$ the adaptive pricing policies $\{\tau_t(s_j),p_t(s_j)\}$ extract an expected value from buyer $t$ that is at least equal to the contribution of this buyer to the objective value of the expected LP.
 However, buyer $t$ can be served by the adaptive pricing policy of type $j_t$ only if the large shipping capacity has not been exceeded yet.
 So, to bound the loss, the only thing left to prove is that the probability of this bad event is small (as small as $O(\eps)$).

-\paragraph{Concentration and negative cylinder dependency.} In the case when the shipping capacity is large, let $X_t\in \{0,1\}$ be a Bernoulli random variable, indicating whether the resulting pricing policy of type $j_t$ serves the buyer $t$ or not.
+\revcolor{\paragraph{Concentration, negative dependency, and super-martingales.} In the case when the shipping capacity is large, let $X_t\in \{0,1\}$ be a Bernoulli random variable, indicating whether the resulting pricing policy of type $j_t$ serves the buyer $t$ or not.
 Note that $\sum_{t}\Ex{X_t}\leq (1-\eps)K$, as \ref{eq:lp-exante} ensures feasibility of the shipping constraint in expectation.
-Now, if the total count $\sum_{t}X_t$ concentrates around its expectation, we will be able to bound the probability of the bad event that the shipping capacity is exceeded.
+Now, if the total count $\sum_{t}X_t$ concentrates around its expectation, we will be able to bound the probability of a bad event that the shipping capacity is exceeded.